crt25/collimator/docs/infrastructure/iframe-rpc.md

 This documentation covers both the core library `iframe-rpc` and its React integration `iframe-rpc-react`.

-The React package is built on top of the core, providing hooks for integration in React applications.
+The React package builds on top of the core, providing hooks for integration in React applications.

 ## Introduction

-- `iframe-rpc`: A TypeScript library that implements a typed JSON-RPC 2.0 mechanism over the browser's `postMessage` API ([see MDN](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage)), enabling secure and structured communication between a parent window and an iframe.
-It allows calling remote methods (RPC) while handling cross-origin restrictions (Same-Origin Policy).
+- `iframe-rpc`: A TypeScript library that implements a typed JSON-RPC 2.0 mechanism over the browser's [`postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) API.
+It enables secure and structured communication between two applications across iframe boundaries.

-- `iframe-rpc-react`: A React wrapper around `iframe-rpc`, exposing two hooks (`useIframeParent` and `useIframeChild`) to integrate RPC communication in React components.
+- `iframe-rpc-react`: A React wrapper around `iframe-rpc`, exposing two hooks, `useIframeParent` and `useIframeChild`, for seamless integration in React applications.

 ## Core Library: `iframe-rpc`

 ### Overview

-`iframe-rpc` enables communication between a parent window and an iframe using RPC (Remote Procedure Calls).
+`iframe-rpc` facilitates communication between two applications connected via an iframe:

+-  the host application (aka the frontend), which embeds the iframe.
+-  the embedded application (like Scratch), which runs inside the iframe.

 It defines strict types for requests and responses, ensuring reliability and security.

 ### Uses cases

 - Exchange data between the frontend ClassMosaic and an iframe hosting an app (like Scratch).
-- Call methods defined inside the iframe from the parent window.
+- Call methods defined inside the iframe from the frontend.
-- Trigger events or actions in the iframe from the parent.
+- Trigger events or actions in the iframe from the frontend.
+- Retrieve data from the app to the frontend.
 - Ensure secure communication across different origins.

 ### Installation and Setup